upiir/elecrow_watering_kit_oled/README.md

-# Custom Graphics for Elecrow Smart Watering Kit with OLED Displ
+# Custom Graphics for Elecrow Smart Watering Kit with OLED Display
 Custom Graphics for Elecrow Smart Watering Kit with OLED Display